s3gw-tech/s3gw/docs/s3gw-with-k8s-k3s.md

 <!-- markdownlint-disable no-duplicate-heading -->
 # Installing k8s for s3gw

-The following document describes the prerequsite installations to run the S3 Gateway (s3gw): an S3 object storage service.
+The following document describes the prerequisite installations to run the S3 Gateway (s3gw): an S3 object storage service.

 To install the s3gw, a Kubernetes (k8s) distribution is required.